roguedatascience/binary_pictures/README.md

   <img src="pibe_example/pibe12.png" width="450"/>
 </p>

-You can find the high definition images as well as the app settings needed to produce them here: [El Pibe Valderrama example](pibe_example)
+You can find the high definition images as well as the app settings needed to produce them here: [El Pibe Valderrama example](pibe_example).